n-bernat/flutter_app_preferences/README.md

 ```

-3. Provide it everywhere in your app:
+3. Provide and use it everywhere in your app:

 - `provider`